Vanguard-Classifi/Classifi-Admin/README.md

 - [x] Feature to create school and set up admin account
 - [x] Feature to create classes in school and sections
 - [x] Feature to create subjects in school
-- [ ] Feature to enroll teachers into the platform
+- [x] Feature to enroll teachers into the platform
-- [ ] Feature to enroll students into the platform
+- [x] Feature to enroll students into the platform
-- [ ] Feature to enroll parents into the platform
+- [x] Feature to enroll parents into the platform
+- [ ] Feature to manage classes
+- [ ] Feature to manage subjects
 - [ ] Feature to reset password
 - [ ] Feature to assign classes to teachers
 - [ ] Feature to assign subjects to teachers